Stylesheet for "Hamlet's Presence"

 - Performance: reference to a particular Hamlet performance (fictional or real)

-- Situation: reference to a dramatic/psychological/... situation similar/analogous to Hamlet
+- Situation: reference to a dramatic/psychological/... situation similar/analogous

 - Shakespeare: reference to Sh., the Work of Sh., the man, the dramatist